Making artificial $\textit{p}_{x,y}$-orbital honeycomb electron lattice on metal surface: Results and Discussions

+The LDOS in Fig.~\ref{fig6} are for the Cu/CO system.
+As a comparison, if the muffin-tin potential is extremely large (\textit{e.g.} $U_{\textrm{CO}}=$ 9 eV, $d=$ 1.6 nm), it is possible to get a standard band structure of $p_{x,y}$-orbital honeycomb lattice, see Fig.~\ref{fig4} (c-d).
+We then plot the LDOS of this extreme case in Fig.~\ref{fig7}.
+The corresponding band structure is shown in Fig.~\ref{fig4} (c-d), and the energy of the LDOS are denoted by blue arrows.
+Fig.~\ref{fig7} (a) is the LDOS of the bottom $p$-orbital flat band.
+The flat band now is exactly flat, so that the LDOS of this band only shows a bonding state feature.
+As for the middle two $p$ bands, the LDOS in Fig.~\ref{fig7} (b-c) show bonding and anti-bonding state features, respectively, which are similar to the TB LDOS in Fig.~\ref{fig6} (c-d).
+The LDOS of the top flat band has a stronger anti-bonding state feature, much obvious than that in Fig.~\ref{fig7} (c).

-In above, we give the LDOS of the honeycomb electron lattice in the CO/Cu system, calculated by various methods.
-The extreme case in Fig. \ref{fig3} (c) and (d) is a good example to illustrate the characteristic of the LDOS of the $p_{x,y}$-orbital honeycomb lattice, since it has a standard band structure.
-The LDOS of this extreme case is given in Fig. \ref{fig6}, where the corresponding band structure is shown in Fig. \ref{fig3} (c), (d).
-In Fig. \ref{fig6} (a), we show a standard $p$-orbital $\sigma$ bond.
-In Fig. \ref{fig6} (b) and (c), we give the typical LDOS patterns of anti-bonding $p$-orbital $\sigma$ bond at different energy.
-An interesting case is the new $s$ bands above the $p$ bands in Fig. \ref{fig3} (c).
-Though a similar graphene like band structure is found [black lines in Fig. \ref{fig3} (c)], the new $s$ bands has a different LDOS pattern [Fig. \ref{fig6} (d)].
-It is because that the $s$ orbital corresponding to new $s$ bands has a node in the radial part of the wave function.
+An interesting case is the new $s$ bands above the $p$ bands in Fig.~\ref{fig4} (c).
+Though a similar graphene like band structure is found [black lines in Fig.~\ref{fig4} (c)], the new $s$ bands have a different LDOS pattern, as shown in Fig.~\ref{fig7} (d).
+It is because that the $s$ bands correspond to a new $s$ orbital with a node in the radial part of the wavefunction, which can be obtained by solving Eq.~\eqref{angle} and Eq.~\eqref{radial}.

+The LDOS can also be calculated with the DFT simulations.
+However, due to the finite thickness of Cu slab (8-layer-thick Cu slab) in the DFT simulations, the calculated LDOS contains the contributions from bulk states.
+It implies that the LDOS calculated with the DFT simulations are not the pure $p$ band LDOS as required.
+The muffin-tin model should be a better way.
+And we give the results and discussions about the LDOS from DFT simulations in Appendix~\ref{appb}.

+Finally, we argue that the above $p$ band LDOS can also be observed in other similar artificial honeycomb lattice systems, \textit{e.g.}, nano-patterned semiconductor heterostructure~\cite{dvorn2012,polini2013artificial,amo2014,klembt2018}.